CognitiveComputationalControl-project/perception/README.md

 # To call the series of services :

-rosservice call track_handle "entre: false"
+rosservice call track_handle "entry: false"